Daniel Fernández Torres: Bishop of Arecibo

 Fernández published a statement on August 17, 2021, stating that a Catholic could have a conscientious objection to vaccination against COVID-19.
-He permitted priests and deacons of his diocese to sign letters of conscientious objection if requested to do so by parishioners.Fernández refused to sign an August 24, 2021, joint statement by the other bishops of Puerto Rico that affirmed an "ethical duty to be vaccinated" against Covid-19.
+He permitted priests and deacons of his diocese to sign letters of conscientious objection if requested to do so by parishioners.
+Fernández refused to sign an August 24, 2021, joint statement by the other bishops of Puerto Rico that affirmed an "ethical duty to be vaccinated" against COVID-19.
 The statement announced the separation of the vaccinated and unvaccinated during the distribution of Communion, and advised the unvaccinated to not participate in person in other Church activities.
 The bishops' statement said they did "not see how a conscientious objection can be invoked from Catholic morality" against the vaccination program.

 Fernández also refused to sign a joint bishops statement on restricting the celebration of traditional forms of the Mass.
-At some point during the pandemic, Fernández was summoned by the Vatican to come to Rome, but he refused to go.
+At some point during the COVID-19 pandemic, Fernández was summoned to appear at the Vatican in Rome, but he refused to go.